Particular/docs.particular.net/samples/sqltransport/native-integration/sample.md

 ## Introduction

-The sample demonstrates how to send messages to `NServiceBus` endpoint running with `SqlServer` transport.
-It shows how to generate messages using either ADO.NET or T-SQL statements.
+This sample demonstrates how to send messages to an `NServiceBus` endpoint running on the `SqlServerTransport` directly from the database using T-SQL statements.
+It also shows how to do that using ADO.NET.

 ## Running the sample